 Differential Diagnosis and Musculoskeletal Management of the Cervical Spine – Duluth MN – Mar 2023

-22.5 Education Hours: 8 hours of Online Self Study + 14.5 Hours hands-on experience
+22 Education Hours: 7.5 hours of Online Self Study + 14.5 Hours of hands-on experience

-8 hrs of this course is a self-pace on-line course available 24/7.
-It is segmented into lecture modules plus module assessments to gauge your understanding (must meet a minimum score prior to moving to the next module).
-You are able to start and stop your viewing time as needed.
-Your course certificate will be available for you to print upon completion of the course.
+The online study is self-paced and available 24/7.
+It is segmented into lecture modules plus module assessments to gauge understanding (must meet a minimum score prior to moving to the next module).
+Viewing time can be started and stopped as desired.
+A certificate of the online portion can be printed upon completion of all lectures and corresponding assessments.

 Target Audience: PT, PTA, ATC